 I'm passionate about payroll because it's the world's greatest intersection between people and data.
 Accountants are always looking at numbers, but there's not much personal interaction, whereas HR deals with people, but not data.
 Payroll brings the two together, which is what I love about it.
 You can tell a story with payroll: you can pull things out of the data and explain to your colleagues, “this is what happened and this is why it happened.”
 And this is where the future lies for payroll professionals, because payroll's ability to analyze data is a vital function of business.
 Executives are starting to understand how much they need us at the table.
 We're coming out of the backroom and into the boardroom.

-Director of Finance, CENGN (Centre of Excellence in Next Generation Networks)
+Vice-President, Finance and Corporate Governance, CENGN - (Centre of Excellence in Next Generation Networks)

 I'm passionate about payroll because it impacts the lives of Canadians currently working and after they leave the workforce.